trentgill/STM32_Cube_F3/Projects/STM32F334R8-Nucleo/Examples_LL/SPI/SPI_TwoBoards_FullDuplex_DMA/readme.txt

 will be done at the same time.
 SLAVE SPI will received  the Clock (SCK Line), so Transmission(MISO Line) and reception (MOSI Line) will be done also.

-LED2 is On if data is well received.
+LED2 is On on both boards if data is well received.

 In case of errors, LED2 is blinking Slowly (1s).